team-leevio/happy-elementor-addons/readme.txt

 - Fix: Equal Height is not working on Tablet.
 - Fix: Pricing Table's Feature title is not working with <br> tag.
 - Fix: The Post Tab widget is showing all posts on the page load.
-- Fix: The News Ticket widget display only 5 posts.
+- Fix: The News Ticker widget display only 5 posts.

 = 3.7.1 - 18 October 2022 =